indrekis/FATImage_TCMD_plugin/ReadMe.md

   * Additionally, for the debug builds (without NDEBUG defined), important image analysis events are logged to the debugger console.
 In addition to using a full-fledged debugger, debugging output can be seen using [SimpleProgramDebugger](http://www.nirsoft.net/utils/simple_program_debugger.html).
 * `log_file_path=<filename>` -- logging filename.
 If opening this file for writing fails, logging is disabled (allow_txt_log==0).
 The file is created from scratch at the first use of the plugin during the current TCmd session.
 * `debug_level` -- not used now.
+* `max_depth` -- maximum depth of the directory tree to be traversed.
+* `max_invalid_chars_in_dir` -- maximum number of invalid characters in the directory name.
+If the number of invalid characters exceeds this value, the directory is not opened and is presented as empty.
+Useful for the corrupted images.
+  * Value above 11 effectively disables this check.

 Compilation
 ===========